-Fig 16 St. Phelim's Place

-From the rear of St. Phelim's Place the path to the lough shoreline follows the existing hedge and tree line.
+Fig 16 St. Phelim's Place From the rear of St. Phelim's Place the path to the lough shoreline follows the existing hedge and tree line.
 This extended pathway follows the least challenging topography.
 Fig 19 shows the path circling the hill that dominates the view of the lough on the Eastern shore.
 Optional pathways should be open for consideration subject to landowner agreement.

-Specific Strategic Moves

-The strategy for this masterplan is based on a biodiversity first principle, see design statement above.
+Specific Strategic Moves The strategy for this masterplan is based on a biodiversity first principle, see design statement above.
 Access to the lough is part of a series of controlled and protected landings.
 These are located where the impact on existing mature reed beds and shoreline biology is less critical.
-At Glenlara Estate a connection, subject to local agreement, could provide an access to a boardwalk anchored to the existing break in the reed bed.
-This could link up to the pathway that enters from St. Phelim's Place.
-At the intersection of these two paths is where we have located a protected recreational and swimming area.
+At Glenlara Estate a connection is possible but is not proposed at this time.
+In the future a connection may be agreed to link up with the recreation area.
+The path from the St. Phelim's Place entrance leasd to the Lough where a protected recreational and swimming area is proposed.

-Fig 18 Access from Glenlara Estate
+Fig 18 Glenlara Estate Common Area

-Fig 19 Arrival from St. Phelim's PLace
+Fig 19 Arrival from St. Phelim's Place

-Fig 20 Landing Point and Proposed Area for Protected Swimming Area
+Fig 20 Landing Point and Proposed Area for Protected Swimming Area pathway is located away from the reed beds.

+Fig 21 Reed Bed Protective Boardwalks

 Biodiversity Protection

 The Biodiversity report emphasises how important the lough is to its immediate ecosystem and to the ecosystem of the Kinnypottle River (Cavan River).
 While the river is considered 'at risk' it is a valuable nursery river for freshwater trout.
 Without protecting the source waters of Swellan Lough any river improvements may prove futile.

-Fig 23 Biodiversity Protection

-In order to provide access to the lough the team are aware of the potential impacts on the ecosystem and rather than adopt a mitigation strategy, this proposal protects and enhances the existing.
+Fig 23 Biodiversity Protection In order to provide access to the lough the team are aware of the potential impacts on the ecosystem and rather than adopt a mitigation strategy, this proposal protects and enhances the existing.
 The proposed pathways are designed as low impact through the fields or on a floating boardwalk.
-In both instances the pathway is located away from the reed beds.
+In both instances the